 He quickly got to work developing some thoughts about how he got food poisoning, what he went through and how consumers can play an important part in preventing it.
 It’s a speech that he’s also planning to use soon for kids at the middle school where his mom works.

-When he’s not on the speaking circuit, Rusty enjoys life as a sophomore at Steele Canyon High School near his home in Alpine, CA, a suburb of San Diego.
+When he’s not on the speaking circuit, Rustin enjoys life as a sophomore at Steele Canyon High School near his home in Alpine, CA, a suburb of San Diego.
 He loves math, and you can find him playing guitar, running cross-country and hanging out with friends and family in his spare time.

 “Life is good and I’m really happy that my foodborne illness didn’t cause any long-term health consequences.
-But I know things could have been much worse,” notes Rusty.
+But I know things could have been much worse,” notes Rustin.
 “That’s why I’m so passionate about telling my story.
 Kids and adults alike need to know how easy it can be to get food poisoning and ways they can prevent it.”

 Advocacy is at the heart of how we’re able to bring about positive change in food policy that helps prevent foodborne illness and save lives.